cheqd/cheqd-node/docs/setup-and-configure/interactive/interactive-installer.md

 Please insert the number by picking up the version: 1
 ```

 * `Please, type the path to home directory for user cheqd.
 To keep the default value, just type 'Enter': [/home/cheqd]`.
-Here you need to specify the path tohome directory for the new user `cheqd`.
+Here you need to specify the path to home directory for the new user `cheqd`.
 By default `/home/cheqd` will be used.
 * `Do you want to use Cosmovisor?
-Please type any kind of variants: yes, no, y, n. [yes]`.
+Please type any kind of variants (yes/no) [yes]:`.
 With current installer we are proposing the ability to setup cosmovisor.
 It will help you with upgrades, it allows to do it in the full automatic mode.
-Possible variants for answering `y, n, yes, no`.
+Possible variants for answering (yes/no) [yes].
 * `Which chain do you want to use?
 Possible variants are: testnet, mainnet [testnet]`.
 For now, we have 2 networks, `testnet` and `mainnet`.
 Please, type here which chain you want to use or just keep the default by clicking `Enter`.
 * `Do you want to deploy the latest snapshot?
 Please type any kind of variants: yes, no, y, n.
 [No]`.
 This can help you speed up the catchup to cheqd network.
 Possible variants for answering `y, n, yes, no`.
 * If you chose 'Yes' answering on previous question the next question will be about the URL to snapshot: `Which snapshot do you want to use?
 Please type the full URL to archive or press return to use the latest [https://cheqd-node-backups.ams3.cdn.digitaloceanspaces.com/testnet/latest/cheqd-testnet-4_2022-06-10.tar.gz]`.
 By default, the installer will suggest the latest snapshot from `https://snapshots.cheqd.net` and calculate the link the latest snapshot based on the chain you chose on step 4.